Palm Beach County Glades Airport: History

 In 2004, Hurricane Frances and Hurricane Jeanne destroyed the airport's main building, causing operations to be conducted from a trailer.
 In 2009, new buildings were dedicated, including a 2300 sqft office/lobby, a 5000 sqft main hangar, and a building containing 10 rental hangars.

+In 2023, Palm Beach county commissioners considered a plan that would allow the airport's runway to be used for drag racing one day a week.

 Facilities and aircraft

 Palm Beach County Glades Airport covers an area of 243 acres (98 ha) at an elevation of 16 feet (5 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 4,116 by 75 feet (1,255 x 23 m).

 For the 12-month period ending December 31, 2018, the airport had 36,750 aircraft operations, an average of 101 per day: 99% general aviation and <1% air taxi.
 At that time there were 10 aircraft based at this airport: all single-engine.

 The airport, commonly referred to as "Pahokee", does not have a control tower.
 Pilots landing at Pahokee use self-announce procedures to notify other aircraft of take-offs and landings.
 The airport can handle aircraft with a single-wheel weight of up to 20,000 pounds (9,071 kg) although local regulations restrict aircraft to 12,500 pounds (5,670 kg) and under.
 Because of the VOR/DME systems and relatively low traffic, this airport is one of five South Florida airports that is used for instrument training by student pilots.

 The airport's fixed-base operator (FBO) is Landmark Aviation.
 The former FBO was Pahokee Aviation, Inc.